 Penalty: 480 penalty units or 4 years imprisonment.

-The following background information is an edited version of an article which appeared in the Shimmy magazine in May 2010, written by Judith Kaverman:
+Below is an edited version of an article which appeared in the Shimmy magazine in May 2010, written by Judith Kaverman:

 In Victoria, the Control of Weapons Act 1990 (the Act) classified weapons as either Controlled Weapons or Prohibited Weapons.
 You may own Controlled Weapons, but need a lawful reason to carry or use them outside of your home.
 To legally own Prohibited Weapons you must have an exemption or be covered under the Control of Weapons Act.